Non Concessional Contributions

 If you choose this option, you are electing to withdraw all your Excess Non Concessional Contributions and 85% of associated earnings from your SMSF.

 In this case, the Excess Non Concessional Contributions will NOT be subject to Excess Non Concessional Contributions tax.

-However the full amount of associated earnings is added to your assessable income and taxed at you marginal tax rates subject to a 15% tax offset.
+However the full associated earnings amount stated in your determination is added to your assessable income and taxed at you marginal tax rates subject to a 15% tax offset.

 Option 2 Pay Excess Non Concessional Contributions tax on the excess amount

-Excess Contributions Tax can result in double taxation, with an effective tax rate of up to 98%!
-To avoid this disastrous situation, it is vital that you keep track of all your Non Concessional Contributions.
+Excess Contributions Tax can result in double taxation, with an effective tax rate of up to 94%!
+To avoid this situation, it is vital that you keep track of all your Non Concessional Contributions.